 CCPP applications are accepted once a year through an online application.
 The application

-For more information about the program and application process as well as a link to the Application itself, see the sidebar above, "Paramedic Application Information" in July 2022 for updated instructions pertinent to the 2023 program.
+For more information about the program and application process as well as a link to the Application itself, see the sidebar above, "Paramedic Application Information" in late July 2023 for updated instructions pertinent to the 2024 program.
 It is the applicant's responsibility to follow current application instructions and meet all current requirements and due dates.

 All persons who meet general Cuesta College admission as well as CCPP requirements and who submit a complete program application will be considered for admission.
 For current selection process, please refer to the Instruction Packet for the program year.